 You’ll learn how to research and use reference photos to create period looks and period make-up for Film, TV, and Theatre.
-Periods covered will include the Eighteenth Century, the 1920s, the 1930s, the 1940s, the 1950s, and the 1960s.
+Periods covered will include the 1920s, the 1930s, the 1940s, the 1950s, and the 1960s.

 This module teaches you how to perfect techniques for lips, eyes, cheeks, and eyebrows.
 You’ll look particularly at applying these techniques for fashion photography and the catwalk.
 You’ll also learn how to follow a fashion brief and acquire knowledge of fashion products and how best to use them.